This Is War! Scott Pauley

 birmingham-museums-trust-5EUh-tq31eA-unsplash

-Ask any veteran that has seen conflict – wartime is serious business.
-When people are engaged in conflict some things don’t matter, and a few things become increasingly important.
+Ask any veteran who has seen conflict – wartime is serious business.
+When people are engaged in conflict, some things don’t matter, and a few things become increasingly important.

 Selfishness and pettiness must be laid aside.
 There is an enemy to fight!
 Division and distraction can be deadly when the battle rages.
 This is war!